 Does this mean that we should walk around with solemn and joyless faces, saying to everyone we meet, “woe is me”?
 Is that what Solomon is suggesting?
 No!
-Solomon is simply observing a whole lot more reality when you stand before a coffin than when you stand before a crib.
+Solomon is simply observing that there is a whole lot more reality when you stand before a coffin than when you stand before a crib.
 He is not suggesting that you should abandon the thought of ever having a birthday party again, or that you should stop laughing altogether, or that you should perhaps consider buying a house overlooking your local cemetery!
-If you came to such a ‘sad’ conclusion you would miss the point of his observations altogether.
-You would be missing the fact that Solomon is frequently urging you to let joy break through in this life that you live under the sun.
+If you came to such a conclusion you would miss the point of his observations altogether.
+You would be missing the fact that Solomon is frequently urging you to let joy break through in this life that you must live under the sun.

-Still others, by God’s grace are enabled to see life in this fallen world, with all its ups and downs, through God’s redemptive purpose and with an eternal perspective.
+Others, by God’s grace are enabled to see life with all its ups and downs through God’s redemptive purpose and with an eternal perspective.
 It is such people that are truly wise.
 Remember, that Chapter 7 frequently contrasts wisdom with foolishness.
 We see this in the preceding verses.

 What is it that we must consider?
-It is this fact: “…who can make straight what He has made crooked?“ What he is saying is that God’s work cannot be changed or altered by ourselves (see also 1:15; 3:14).
+It is this fact: “…who can make straight what He has made crooked?“ What he is saying is that God’s work cannot be changed by ourselves (see also 1:15; 3:14).

 The Theology of Joy (v.14)

-It is this fact which leads Solomon to declare in 7:14, “In the day of prosperity (lit. in the day of good) be joyful (lit.” be in good (spirit) ) and in the day of adversity (lit. evil) consider: God has made the one as well as the other, so that man may not find out anything that will be after him.”
+It is this fact which leads Solomon to declare in 7:14, “In the day of prosperity (lit. in the day of good) be joyful (lit.be in good spirit) and in the day of adversity (lit. evil) consider: God has made the one as well as the other, so that man may not find out anything that will be after him.”

 · Paul says to the Thessalonians (1 Thess.
-5:18) : “Rejoice always !”
-He says this right after he has said “See to it that no one repays anyone evil for evil, but always seek to do good to one another and to everyone…”.
+5:18), “Rejoice always !”
+He says this right after he has said, “see to it that no one repays anyone evil for evil, but always seek to do good to one another and to everyone…”.

-· James says: “Count it all joy, my brothers, when you meet trials of various kinds.”
+· “Count it all joy, my brothers, when you meet trials of various kinds.”
 (Jas.
 1:2).

-· Of Jesus it is said that , “for the joy that was set before Him ( He) endured the cross…” (Hebr.
+· Jesus…, “for the joy that was set before Him endured the cross…” (Hebr.
 12:2).

 So, this is what the Holy Spirit is teaching us through Solomon’s sermon.
 God is in charge of your prosperity and adversity!
 Thank God that you are in His hands!

-In the day of adversity remember : God has made the one as well as the other.
-And while you do not rejoice in your wife’s Alzheimer disease, you rejoice in the sustaining grace of God and you are very grateful for a life well lived under this sun, and you look forward to that eternal day when Jesus will make all things new, including our bodies.
+“In the day of adversity remember, God has made the one as well as the other."
+And while you do not rejoice in your wife’s Alzheimer disease, you rejoice in the sustaining grace of God and you are very grateful for a life well lived under this sun, and you look forward to that eternal day when Jesus will make all things new, including our broken bodies.

-It is also at the heart of real and credible Christianity, the Christianity that glorifies God and shakes the world.
-“As joy is“, to quote C.S.
-Lewis, “the serious business of heaven”, so it is central to serious godliness on earth.
+It is also at the heart of real and credible Christianity, that Christianity which glorifies God and shakes the world.
+C.S.
+Lewis says, “Joy is the serious business of heaven”,and so it must be our serious business on earth.

-And the chief difference lies in the fact that God is in charge of all our human experiences.
+And the difference is found in the fact that God is in charge of all our human experiences.
 And in Christ He makes straight again that which was crooked (often a very painful process), so that in this life we do not live as men and women without hope.